 Cornell graduate student Philip Davis and a friend used a computer

-.
+program, SCIgen, to generate a random document; the grammar and vocabulary were those of a computer science research paper, but the document was completely free of meaningful content.
 (The paper opens, “Compact symmetries and compilers have garnered tremendous interest from both futurists and biologists in the last several years.
 The flaw of this type of solution, however, is that DHTs can be made empathic, large-scale, and extensible.”
 Four pages later, it concludes, “We expect to see many futurists move to studying TriflingThamyn in the very near future.”
 Indeed!)

 The paper was submitted to The Open Information Science Journal (TOISCIJ), published by Bentham Science, a publisher of more than 200 open-access scientific journals (many of which, according to the publisher’s website, have high impact factors).